Matthew Sheffield, President

 Matthew has written extensively for various publications including the Washington Times, Washington Examiner, as well as NewsBusters.org, the popular media site he created in 2005 with the Media Research Center.

 A featured speaker at many institutions and political groups, Matthew has been interviewed or cited by every major American newspaper, cable network and many magazines.
 He has a bachelor’s degree in political science from Virginia Commonwealth University.
-Matthew lives in the Washington, DC area with his wife and daughter.
+Matthew lives in the Washington, DC area with his wife and daughters.

 Michael Miller, Designer